-Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
-This Code will refer to that person or team as the 'complaints officer'.
+CODE PROVISION CODE REQUIREMENT COMPLY: YES / NO EVIDENCE COMMENTARY / EXPLANATION 4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
+This Code will refer to that person or team as the 'complaints officer.'
 This role may be in addition to other duties.
-Yes Complaint Officers and Senior Managers coordinate complaints through to resolution Our dedicated Complaints Officers and Senior Managers are responsible for the management and oversight of complaints, including liaison with the Housing Ombudsman.
+Yes Complaints Policy Section 3.1 SAH employ an Operations Director and Head of Housing who oversee complaints.
+Pinnacle have Complaint Officers and Senior Managers who coordinate complaints through to resolution See Complaints Policy for managers response for handling complaints at the different stages.
+SAH track complaints with the Property Manager (Pinnacle) on a weekly and monthly basis and report on them at every board meeting (as part of the performance report).
+Pinnacle's dedicated Complaints Officers and Senior Managers are responsible for the management and oversight of complaints, including liaison with the Housing Ombudsman.
 Compliance and reporting for complaints to our governing body and Member Responsible for Complaints (MRC) are the responsibility of the Area Directors who report quarterly or as required to Board.
 4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
 They must also have the authority and autonomy to act to resolve disputes promptly and fairly.
-Yes Complaints Policy The Complaints Officers liaise with all levels of appropriate colleagues and have the authority and autonomy to resolve disputes.
+Yes Complaints Policy Section 3.1 Pinnacle's Complaints Officers liaise with all levels of appropriate colleagues and have the authority and autonomy to resolve disputes.
 4.3 Landlords are expected to prioritise complaint handling and a culture of learning from complaints.
 All relevant staff must be suitably trained in the importance of complaint handling.
-It is important that complaints are seen as a core service and must be resourced to handle complaints effectively Yes External training completed July 2024 External and internal training is provided to frontline employees to embed the importance of putting things right when we've got it wrong, learning from complaints to prevent reoccurrence and improve the customer experience.
-Complaints are discussed at operational team meetings and contractor performance meetings.
+It is important that complaints are seen as a core service and must be resourced to handle complaints effectively Yes External training completed July 2024.
+Pinnacle frontline employees receive external and internal training to embed the importance of putting things right when we have got it wrong, learning from complaints to prevent reoccurrence and improve the customer experience.
+Complaints are discussed at operational team meetings.
+Complaints are also discussed at the weekly catch ups and the monthly management meetings between SAH and Pinnacle.